Lima: Public

 Lima's road network is based mostly on large divided avenues rather than freeways.
 Lima operates a network of nine freeways – the Via Expresa Paseo de la Republica, Via Expresa Javier Prado, Via Expresa Grau, Panamericana Norte, Panamericana Sur, Carretera Central, Via Expresa Callao, Autopista Chillon Trapiche and the Autopista Ramiro Priale.

 According to a 2012 survey, the majority of the population uses public or collective transportation (75.6%), while 12.3% uses a car, taxi or motorcycle.

 The urban transport system is composed of over 300 transit routes that are served by buses, microbuses and combis.

 Taxis are mostly informal and unmetered; they are cheap but feature poor driving habits.
 Fares are agreed upon before the passenger enters the taxi.
 Taxis vary in size from small four-door compacts to large vans.
 They account for a large part of the car stock.
 In many cases they are just a private car with a taxi sticker on the windshield.
 Additionally, several companies provide on-call taxi service.

 Corredores Complementarios Bus System

-The Sistema Integrado de Transporte (which means Integrated Transport System), is a bus system developed by the local government to reorganize the current system of routes that has become chaotic.
+The Integrated Transport System (SIT), is a bus system developed by the local government to reorganize the current system of routes that has become chaotic.
 One of the main goals of the SIT is to reduce the number of urban routes, renew the bus fleet currently operating by many private companies and to reduce (and eventually replace) most "combis" from the city.